CASPAR stands for classification criteria for psoriatic arthritis.

 The CASPAR criteria are useful for physicians and specialists.
 The criteria remove some ambiguities in how PsA is classified and diagnosed.

-An international group called GRAPPA, the Group for Research and Assessment of Psoriasis and Psoriatic Arthritis, is working on a version of PsA criteria that can be used by non-experts.
+An international group called GRAPPA, the Group for Research and Assessment of Psoriasis and Psoriatic Arthritis, is working on a that can be used by non-experts.
 The aim is to help more non-specialists diagnose PsA early.

 It’s likely that ongoing research will come up with even more specific diagnostic and classification criteria in the future.
 New, more effective treatments are also available and being improved on.